High School Curriculum

 Students enrolled in this course will be provided with information and practical experience needed for the development of job related competencies.
 Units of instruction will include:

-* Planning and organizing drafting activities
+*Planning and organizing drafting activities

 * Preparing various sketches (isometric, orthographic, pictorial oblique, etc.)

-* Performing basic layouts
+*Performing basic layouts

-* Detailing drawings
+*Detailing drawings

-* Using reproduction techniques
+*Using reproduction techniques

-* Using computer assisted drafting process to produce drawings
+*Using computer assisted drafting process to produce drawings

 BUILDING TRADES I State ID #17002A001 (Weighted)

-This full year course will provide students with experiences in buiding principles.
+This full year course will provide students with experiences in building principles.
 Units of study will include: review of safety practices and principles; principles of building structures; footings, foundations and basement layout methods; local, state, and national codes; cost estimating; read and interpret blueprints; floor, wall, ceiling and roof frame; applying roofing materials; lay out and constructing sidewalks, porches and driveways; grade yard; observe and discuss plumbing, heating and air conditioning; and observe and discuss rough writing.
 This program is designed to equip students with the basics in construction occupations.